By the end of this section, you will be able to:

 Total U.S. Government Spending

-The top line in Figure 30.2 shows the level of federal spending since 1960, expressed as a share of GDP.
+The top line in Figure 30.2 shows the federal spending level since 1960, expressed as a share of GDP.
 Despite a widespread sense among many Americans that the federal government has been growing steadily larger, the graph shows that federal spending has hovered in a range from 18% to 22% of GDP most of the time since 1960.
+For example, throughout the latter part of the 2010s, government expenditures were around 20% of GDP.
 The other lines in Figure 30.2 show the major federal spending categories: national defense, Social Security, health programs, and interest payments.
 From the graph, we see that national defense spending as a share of GDP has generally declined since the 1960s, although there were some upward bumps in the 1980s buildup under President Ronald Reagan and in the aftermath of the terrorist attacks on September 11, 2001.
 In contrast, Social Security and healthcare have grown steadily as a percent of GDP.
 Healthcare expenditures include both payments for senior citizens (Medicare), and payments for low-income Americans (Medicaid).
-Medicaid is also partially funded by state governments.
-Interest payments are the final main category of government spending shown in the figure.
+State governments also partially fund Medicaid.
+Interest payments are the final main category of government spending in Figure 30.2.

 Each year, the government borrows funds from U.S. citizens and foreigners to cover its budget deficits.
 It does this by selling securities (Treasury bonds, notes, and bills)—in essence borrowing from the public and promising to repay with interest in the future.
 From 1961 to 1997, the U.S. government has run budget deficits, and thus borrowed funds, in almost every year.
 It had budget surpluses from 1998 to 2001, and then returned to deficits.

-We investigate the patterns of government borrowing and debt in more detail later in this chapter, but first we need to clarify the difference between the deficit and the debt.
+We investigate the government borrowing and debt patterns in more detail later in this chapter, but first we need to clarify the difference between the deficit and the debt.
 The deficit is not the debt.
 The difference between the deficit and the debt lies in the time frame.
 The government deficit (or surplus) refers to what happens with the federal government budget each year.
-The government debt is accumulated over time; it is the sum of all past deficits and surpluses.
+The government debt is accumulated over time.
+It is the sum of all past deficits and surpluses.
 If you borrow $10,000 per year for each of the four years of college, you might say that your annual deficit was $10,000, but your accumulated debt over the four years is $40,000.

-These four categories—national defense, Social Security, healthcare, and interest payments—account for roughly 73% of all federal spending, as Figure 30.3 shows.
-The remaining 27% wedge of the pie chart covers all other categories of federal government spending: international affairs; science and technology; natural resources and the environment; transportation; housing; education; income support for the poor; community and regional development; law enforcement and the judicial system; and the administrative costs of running the government.
+These four categories—national defense, Social Security, healthcare, and interest payments—generally account for roughly 60% of all federal spending, as Figure 30.3 shows.
+(Due to the large amount of one-time expenditures by the federal government in 2020 due to the pandemic, the 2019 statistics are presented here.)
+The remaining 40% wedge of the pie chart covers all other categories of federal government spending: international affairs; science and technology; natural resources and the environment; transportation; housing; education; income support for people in poverty; community and regional development; law enforcement and the judicial system; and the administrative costs of running the government.

 State and Local Government Spending

 U.S. presidential candidates often run for office pledging to improve the public schools or to get tough on crime.
-However, in the U.S. system of government, these tasks are primarily the responsibilities of state and local governments.
-Indeed, in fiscal year 2014 state and local governments spent about $840 billion per year on education (including K–12 and college and university education), compared to only $100 billion by the federal government, according to usgovernmentspending.com.
+However, in the U.S. government system, these tasks are primarily state and local government responsibilities.
+In fiscal year 2020 state and local governments spent about $970 billion per year on education (including K–12 and college and university education), compared to only $100 billion by the federal government.
 In other words, about 90 cents of every dollar spent on education happens at the state and local level.
 A politician who really wants hands-on responsibility for reforming education or reducing crime might do better to run for mayor of a large city or for state governor rather than for president of the United States.